 Pre-rolls can be made out of lots of different materials.
 Raw, for example, focuses on using hemp for their paper.
 Elements makes their paper out of rice and sugar.
 Backwoods is essentially a raw tobacco leaf – it’s a bit hard to roll, but makes for an tasty experience if you like a bit of nicotine with your pre-roll.
 Then there’s traditional cigarette paper which is generally made from flax and wood pulp.
 All paper can be either bleached (white) or unbleached (generally brownish).
 Each of these types of papers have their pros and cons.
 Some have better flavor, others burn more evenly, and others mix in tobacco or flavors to spice things up.

 Pre-roll cones come pre-made.
 When you open up a box all of the cones are stacked on one another and make it easy to put into a pre-roll filling machine.
 Brands such as Raw make cones, however there are a ton of manufacturers who make it out of various paper materials.
 All cones generally have a crutch.
 The unique thing about cones is that they come in a variety of sizes.
 On the smaller side you have 70mm lengths and they can go all the way up to 280mm (~11 inches).
 They even have specialized cones that go up to 600mm in length (24 inches).
+We make pre-rolls out of the 110mm size (called 109s).
+These fit about 1g to 1.35g of ground flower depending on your grind size.

 On average, most cones will either be 83mm, 98mm, or 109mm.
 These fit 0.7g, 1.0g, and 1.3g respectively.
 For the bigger 1.5g pre-rolls, they tend to use the 115mm cones.